AlessandroSpasiano/kotlin-base-template/README.md

 This template is using [ktlint](https://github.com/pinterest/ktlint) with the [ktlint-gradle](https://github.com/jlleitschuh/ktlint-gradle) plugin to format your code.
 To reformat all the source code as well as the buildscript you can run the `ktlintFormat` gradle task.

 This template is also using [detekt](https://github.com/arturbosch/detekt) to analyze the source code, with the configuration that is stored in the [detekt.yml](config/detekt/detekt.yml) file (the file has been generated with the `detektGenerateConfig` task).

+## Android Jetpack Compose
+This template is using [Android Jetpack Compose](https://developer.android.com/jetpack/compose) to build native UI.